Find air purification that have the blue butterfly tick of approval:

 What is thunderstorm asthma?

 Spring thunderstorm weather can cause pollen grains to burst into tiny pieces and the wind then blows them around us.
-When people breathe in these tiny pieces of pollen they can get deep inside the lungs and trigger an asthma attack.
+When people with pollen allergy breathe in these tiny pieces of pollen they can get deep inside the lungs and trigger an asthma attack.

 November 2016: Victorian Thunderstorm Asthma Event

 On Monday 21 November 2016, severe thunderstorm activity in Victoria led to thousands of people suddenly having asthma attacks and finding it hard to breathe.
 Because so many people needed urgent asthma treatment at one time, it was hard for ambulance and hospital emergency rooms to help everyone.

 From that terrible event we learned that thunderstorm asthma can affect people living in city or country areas, even if they’ve never had asthma.
 People with springtime hay fever were most likely to have thunderstorm asthma symptoms.

 We also learned that some groups of people with grass pollen allergy are more likely to have a very severe thunderstorm asthma attack